corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Issue a loan

-Send a `POST` request to the `/accounts/issue-loan` endpoint to invoke the [`IssueLoanFlow`](back-end-guide.md#issueloanflow).
+Send a `POST` request to the `/accounts/issue-loan` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#issueloanflow">`IssueLoanFlow`</a>.
 The `IssueLoanFlow` issues a new loan to a customer with the repayment account referenced by the account ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `POST`.
 - Path: `/accounts/issue-loan`.